Guidelines for Using Scores

 Guideline #1 — Use Multiple Sources of Information When Making Decisions

 GRE scores have an important role in the admissions process because they serve as a common, objective measure to compare students from different backgrounds.
 However, no single test or source of information can provide all the information that a decision maker would like to know about an applicant.
 Therefore, it is important to use multiple sources of information during the decision-making process to ensure fairness and to balance the limitations of any single measure of knowledge, skills or abilities.
-Undergraduate grade point average, letters of recommendation, personal statement, samples of academic work and professional experience can also have an important role in the admissions process because they can be sources to learn about other desired experiences and candidate attributes, such as perseverance, integrity and work ethic.
+Undergraduate grade point average, letters of recommendation, personal statement, samples of academic work and professional experience can also have an important role in the admissions process because they can be sources to learn about other desired experiences and applicant attributes, such as perseverance, integrity and work ethic.
 Using a minimum GRE score as the only criterion for denial or acceptance for admission or a fellowship award is not good practice because it overinflates the role of one measure of an applicant's value over others.

 Guideline #2 — Consider Verbal Reasoning, Quantitative Reasoning and Analytical Writing Scores as Three Separate and Independent Measures